lozalojo/memapp/README.md

 You can specify other parameters passed to `shiny::runApp`, such as `display = normal`, or
 `launch.browser = TRUE`.

-## More on the memapp

-There are two documents that you will find useful when running the app:

-1. The *surveillance Guidelines*.

-1. The *Technical Manual*.

-Both are included in the help menu of the application.

 ## References

 Vega T., Lozano J.E.
 (2004) Modelling influenza epidemic - can we detect the beginning and predict the intensity and duration?
 International Congress Series 1263 (2004) 281-283.